Protecting Your Timber Deck From Termites

 To help you build the granny flat of your dreams, we’ve put together a list of excellent ideas, so check them out:

-Our next suggestion for you is the detached granny flat, a standalone living space located in the same plot as your main property.
+Our next suggestion for you is the detached granny flat, a standalone living space in the same plot as your main property.
 Depending on the area, it could be in your backyard or front yard.
 And you should give it a go if you want to house an ageing family member or create an investment space.

 Better yet, it is also a good place for artistic endeavours like writing, painting or music composing that need a quiet environment.
 Need more privacy?
 Simply put a fence between the dwellings and pretend it is a separate plot.
 It is also perfect for renting out the place for some extra cash.
+In contrast, if you want easy access to the granny flat, open the yard and make a stone path for cosy neighbourly vibes.

 Moving on with our list, we present JADU or Junior ADU, a portion of the primary home converted into a granny flat.
 This is mainly done so that both dwellings can share a kitchen.
 It can be up to 500 square feet large with 150 square feet of egress and ingress area.